Aleph-Alpha/intelligence-layer-sdk/README.md

 The key features of the Intelligence Layer are:

-- **Best practices** We provide you with **state-of-the-art** methods tailored for prevalent LLM use cases.
+- **Best practices:** We provide you with **state-of-the-art** methods tailored for prevalent LLM use cases.
   Utilize our off-the-shelf techniques to swiftly prototype based on your primary data.
   Our approach integrates the best industry practices, allowing for optimal performance.
-- **Composability**: The Intelligence Layer streamlines your journey from prototyping to scalable deployment.
+- **Composability:** The Intelligence Layer streamlines your journey from prototyping to scalable deployment.
   It offers seamless integration with diverse evaluation methods, manages concurrency, and orchestrates smaller tasks into complex workflows.
-- **Auditability** At the core of the Intelligence Layer is the belief that all AI processes must be auditable and traceable.
+- **Auditability:** At the core of the Intelligence Layer is the belief that all AI processes must be auditable and traceable.
   To ensure this, we provide full comprehensibility, by seamlessly logging each step of every workflow.
   This enhances your debugging capabilities and offers greater control post-deployment when examining model responses.